Dolly Parton Reveals Her Husband’s Jennifer Aniston Threesome Fantasy

 At that point in the interview, Fallon advised Parton’s husband to go to bed.

-Of course, the singer, who wrote the music for the movie, assured the late night comedian that she was kidding about the threesome, and then she revealed something that may be a bit too much information for Dean.
+Of course, the singer — who wrote the music for the movie — assured the late night comedian that she was kidding about the threesome.
+Then, she revealed something that may be a bit too much information regarding Dean.

 “I think he can’t get it out to pee, much less get it up for three!”
 Parton quipped.

-Perhaps both Aniston and Parton breathed a sigh of relief after learning that detail.
-However, Dean may not appreciate it.
+The playful Parton is well known to crack a few jokes, and the audience certainly appreciated her sense of humor.

 As for Fallon?
-Well, he laughed so hard he fell about of his chair.
+Well, he laughed so hard that he nearly fell out of his chair.
 Parton said that her husband would kill her after she made that comment.
 Fallon quickly brought the interview back onto a safer topic, and he thanked the country icon for being such a genuinely lovely woman.

-After that, the show played a touching clip from the upcoming film where the heroine of the movie, Willowdean (Danielle Macdonald) explained her love of Parton and why she felt so strongly about the country music star.
+After that, the show played a touching clip from the upcoming film — a scene wherein the heroine of the movie, Willowdean (Danielle Macdonald) explained her love of Parton, and why she felt so strongly about the country music star.

 Parton features in ten songs on the Dumplin‘ movie soundtrack, and six of those are re-recordings of the singer’s previously recorded music.

-The movie, featuring Aniston’s acting and Parton’s music, debuts on Netflix as well as select theaters on Friday, December 7.
+The movie, featuring Aniston’s acting and Parton’s music, debuts on Netflix — as well as in select theaters — on Friday, December 7.